rayanlevert/dotenv/README.md

 $oDotenv->required(['FIRST_REQUIRED', 'SECOND_REQUIRED']);
 ```

-Worth if we want required variables for application purposes, an exception will be throw to prevent some logic error
+Worth if we want required variables for application purposes, an exception will be thrown to prevent some logic error